isarnassiri/FEVV/README.md

 #### B) Functional Enrichment of a query SNP

-The functional enrichment of a query SNP will be carried out automatically according to the following.
+The functional enrichment of a query SNP will be carried out automatically according to the following using `querySNPsEnrichmentAnalysis()` function.

 ```{r,eval=FALSE}